hamersaw/stip/README.md

     # list all nodes in the cluser
     ./stip cluster list
-#### TASK LIST
+#### TASK LIST / CLEAR
 Behind the scenes of stip all functionality is partitioned into a variety of tasks.
-Said functionality includes data loading, data splitting / merging, data filling, etc. The 'task' interface is used to monitor progress of cluster tasks.
+Said functionality includes image loading, image splitting / merging, image filling, etc. The 'task' interface is used to monitor progress of cluster tasks.

     # list all cluster tasks
     ./stip task list

+    # clear complete cluster tasks
+    ./stip task clear
 #### ALBUM CREATE
 The system uses albums logically partition the dataspace.
 Each album is established using a unique identifier.
 Additionally, they define both the geocode algorithm and DHT key length for all images stored within.
 The geohash and quadtile geocode algorithms are currently supported.
 DHT key lengths which are positive use the first 'n' characters of the geocode, negative using geocode length - 'n' characters, and 0 uses the entire geocode.